 Honey bees (Apis mellifera) are of course well known for producing the honey we eat and are usually found being kept in hives manufactured for this purpose.
 There are also wild or feral honey bees living anywhere they have found to be a suitable site.
 They need a space big enough to develop their sometimes very large colony which it must be dry and well ventilated.
 During hot spells in early summer the colony will split as the occupants grow too numerous for the nest and many thousands will leave the hive (domestic or wild) in search of another nesting site along with a new queen bee.
 These are the swarms we sometimes see flying in a great black cloud or grouping and crawling into in a place they may deem to be perfect for their new site.

 Honey bees are most useful to us and our environment and steps must be taken to protect them however sometimes there is a problem:

 They do sometimes choose very unsuitable places to nest such as in chimneys or the hollow spaces in cavity walls.
 This is when timing is of great importance.

 If you spot a swarm entering your property call a local beekeeper immediately and he may be able to take them away to a more suitable place.
 If left for more than 48 hours they will begin nest making, the honey combs will be starting to take shape and the queen will begin laying her eggs.

-In some cases destruction is not the end of the matter; a well established colony which has been in residence for some years will have large honey stores.
-Sometimes, if it is not possible to remove the bees and the honey, it will no longer be cooled by many thousands of beating wings and has been known to seep through the walls.
-A builder may then be needed to rectify the damage.
+It is a serious matter if bees have taken to your property; a well established colony which has been in residence for some years will have large honey stores.
+The bees and the honey will need to be removed and a builder may then be needed to rectify the damage.

 Bumble bees are not agressive.
 They may have chosen to nest in or around your property but they will be gone by late July / early August.
 We do not destroy Bumble bees but if you are really uncomfortable contact us and we will safely move them to another spot.